grepruby/ERC20-Token-On-Hyperledger/README.md

 0
 ```

-You can checkout the required code [here](). // add permlink
+You can checkout the required code [here](https://github.com/grepruby/ERC20-Token-On-Hyperledger/blob/f5207ea4b0457abd02ca8d92ee02673393d1af6f/chaincode/token_chaincode/node/tokens/ERC20Basic.js#L16).

 ### Setter functions

 Once you're done with the getter calls let's explore the setter functions provided in our SimpleToken.
 Remember you will need to satisfy the endorsement policy before you can make these transactions happen, so you will see some extra fields here.
-It will also take some time when a setter is called for the first time to a specific peer, later it returns results almost instantaniously.
+It will also take some time when a setter is called for the first time to a specific peer, later it returns results almost instantaneously.
 Also right now the CLI's configuration is set to Org1 peer0, you can check it using:

 ```sh
 echo $CORE_PEER_ADDRESS